You need a “Stress Less” rather than a “Stressful” Holiday Countdown Calendar for this Christmas Season

 December 19 – (P) – Make sure your meal planning for the day before a big meal is something easy (or fast food to go).
 Cleaning for the big day – Again, I hope you aren’t the only one doing the cleaning.
 Please enlist help so you aren’t as grumpy as Scrooge when you are done!

 December 20 – (P) – Travel – If you must travel around the holidays, remember to pack light.
-Here is some great advice from Travel and Leisure on how to fit your belongings into one of the small, carry on suitcases.
+Here is some great advice from Travel and Leisure.
+They show you how to fit your belongings into one of the small, carry on suitcases.
 (I am always working on this one to be honest.)
 Maybe you will even have room for some gifts!

-December 22 – (P) – If you are hosting events like Christmas Dinner or Lunch, make sure to enlist help ahead of time and set expectations.
-This may help alleviate the “everyone else is in a food coma on the couch, while you are doing dishes alone” nightmare.
+December 22 – (P) – Are you hosting events like Christmas Dinner or Lunch?
+If so, make sure to enlist help ahead of time and set expectations for what you need help doing.
+With any luck, you can avoid the “everyone else is in a food coma on the couch, while you are doing dishes alone” nightmare.

 December 23 – (P) – Hopefully your pre-planning has paid off!
 You should have all of the presents bought (and hopefully wrapped).
 You’ve cleaned, and you have the big meals planned and shopped for, right?
 If not, today is the day to finish it up so you can enjoy tomorrow.